rubenwardy/minetest_modding_book/chapters/player_physics.md

 ### Multiple mods

-Please be warned that mods that override the physics of a player tend to be incompatible with each other.
-When setting an override, it overwrites and override that has been set before, by your or anyone else's mod.
+Please be warned that mods that override the same physics values of a player tend to be incompatible with each other.
+When setting an override, it overwrites any overrides that have been set before, by your or anyone else's mod.

 ## Your Turn